jgaomcintosh/TeamUltron/README.md

 > Shlok Goswami sg6862@nyu.edu

 **Documentation**
-> The formal documentation for this project can be found under "LaTeX Document"
+> The formal documentation for this project can be found under "LaTeX Document" folder.
+The final documentation is the indicated pdf.

 **Baseline**
 > The baseline reverse image search, implemented in Google Colab, is found under "Baseline_Reverse_Image_Search.ipynb"